Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The "when" or temporal aspects of the UI are not defined by WIMP.

 ### A user-engagement focused alternative to WIMP
-The EngagementManager, instead, is always focused on handling the user's <i>current</i> activity
+The InterUnit UI, instead, is always focused on handling the user's <i>current</i> activity
 when engaging with the UI
 which is a temporal rather than spatial approach to the UI.
 Instead of being layout centric, it is activity centric.